Particular/docs.particular.net/nservicebus/messaging/routing.md

 To read more see [file-based endpoint mapping](/nservicebus/messaging/file-based-routing.md).

-NOTE: If you use static type mapping to an address instead of an endpoint you won't be able to take advantage of file-based instance resolution.
+NOTE: If using a static type mapping to an address instead of an endpoint the advantages of file-based instance resolution will not be possible.

 #### Static mapping

-The `EndpointInstances` class provides a method that let you register a static mapping.
+The `EndpointInstances` class provides a method that allows the registration of a static mapping.
 This API is useful in very specific scenarios where developers need to take control over a certain mapping.

 snippet:Routing-StaticEndpointMapping

 #### Dynamic mapping

 Dynamic mapping is meant to provide a convenient extension point for both users and NServiceBus add-ons.
-To add a dynamic mapping rule you need to pass a function that takes an endpoint name and returns a collection of endpoint instance names.
+To add a dynamic mapping rule pass a function that takes an endpoint name and returns a collection of endpoint instance names.

 snippet:Routing-DynamicEndpointMapping